Abortion in Minnesota: Abortion rights views and activities

+Protests

+Following the overturn of Roe v.
+Wade on June 24, 2022, abortion rights protests were held in Minneapolis and Saint Paul.
+An abortion rights protest was also held in St. Cloud at the Stearns County Courthouse.

 Anti-abortion views and activities

 Organizations

 Minnesota Family Council (MFC) is a Christian organization that, among other issues, opposes abortion and abortion-related education in public schools, stating that: "human life is sacred from conception to natural death and must be protected by government".

 Violence

 In 1977, there was an arson attack on a Minnesota abortion clinic.
 An act of violence took place at an abortion clinic in Crow Wing County, Minnesota.

 On January 22, 2009, Matthew L. Derosia, 32, who was reported to have had a history of mental illness, rammed an SUV into the front entrance of a Planned Parenthood clinic in Saint Paul, Minnesota, causing between $2,500 and $5,000 in damage.
 Derosia, who told police that Jesus told him to "stop the murderers", was ruled competent to stand trial.
 He pleaded guilty in March 2009 to one count of criminal damage to property.